xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ---

-## 💡 Important: Browser Print Settings
+## 💡 How It Works Now

-When printing invoices, **make sure to:**
+When printing invoices:

 1. Click "🖨️ Print Invoice" button
-2. In the print dialog that opens:
-   - **Uncheck "Headers and footers"** (or "More settings" → uncheck headers/footers)
-   - This prevents browser from adding page title and date
-3. Then print

-**This is a browser setting** - the code now changes the page title, but you still need to disable headers/footers in the print dialog for the cleanest result.
+2. **A new window opens** with just the invoice content (no website UI)
+3. Print dialog appears automatically
+4. **Optional:** In print dialog, uncheck "Headers and footers" for cleanest result
+5. Print!

+**The new window approach** ensures:
+- ✅ No website UI elements
+- ✅ No modal overlays
+- ✅ Clean invoice-only content
+- ✅ Better print formatting

 ---